I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11ddiarg_pointerdata.md

 A UINT value that specifies the index of the first texture that is used by the class instance of the interface implementation.

 Setting this member is equivalent to setting bits 21 through 27 of a 32-bit value (0x07F00000).

-`uCBID`

-A UINT value that identifies the constant buffer that data for the interface is in.

-Setting this member is equivalent to setting bits 13 through 16 of a 32-bit value (0x0000F000).

-`uCBOffset`

-A UINT value that specifies the offset, in bytes, into the constant buffer that the <b>uCBID</b> member specifies to reach the data for the interface.

-Setting this member is equivalent to setting the first 12 bits of a 32-bit value (0x00000FFF).

 `uReserved`